Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Network Asset Congestion Model

 The \gls{andes} model relies on a bottom-up approach to obtain time-resolved asset load profiles by aggregating load profiles of individual customers.
 For different diffusion scenarios of key low-carbon technologies, the approach allows to predict which assets might be overloaded in the future.
 The model covers the entire Alliander power grid, has a time horizon of up to 40 years with quarter-hourly resolution and currently comprises five future scenarios which entails a considerable computational effort and large volumes of output data \cite{Sande2017andes}.

 An essential aspect of the modelling approach presented here is to introduce stochasticity in the electricity demand behaviour of certain customers in order to obtain a probabilistic range of possible demand behaviours.
-In this aspect, the modelling approach differs substantially from the \gls{andes} model which makes deterministic predictions.
-Furthermore, the approach adopted here focuses on modelling present-day demand behaviour, but the principles described in this section and \cref{sec:MC_methods} are readily transferable to the modelling of demand under future technology diffusion scenarios.
+In this aspect, the modelling approach differs substantially from the \gls{andes} model which currently makes deterministic predictions.
 A closer description of the \gls{andes} model can be found in \cite{Sande2017andes}.
-The modelling approach presented here and the \gls{andes} model as well as the Monte Carlo simulation approach in \cite{TomValckxThesis} are contrasted in more depth in \cite{Thesis_Julian_B}.
+An in-depth comparison of the model presented here, the \gls{andes} model and the model proposed by Valckx \cite{TomValckxThesis} is available in \cite{Thesis_Julian_B}.